 The process of biological development has led – through the preservation of those mutations and other copying errors in the genes that confer an advantage in the struggle for life – to the sequence of living organisms: bacteria, algae, higher plants, animals and humans.

-Just as in the seventeenth century, Nature has been explained as being something like a big clock.
+Just as in the 17th century, Nature has been explained as being something like a big clock.
 The human being is explained as functioning like a machine.
 The life of the soul is a function of complicated neurophysiological, electrochemical processes.
 Nowadays this is science’s official standpoint.

 Each person may believe what they wish, as natural science does not claim to prove or refute any particular article of belief or anything that is essential to belief, but only to scrutinize critically everything it encounters in the natural world.